Morganalena/Project-html-CSS/README.md

-# Front-end Developer Academy
-# Project 1: Responsive Website Assignment
+# Engeto Front-end Developer Academy - Project 1: Responsive Website Assignment

 ## Project Overview
 The task is to develop a **simple responsive website** that adapts its layout based on the display width.
 In essence: